 SEC’s Lee eyes bank disclosure around climate change

-SEC member Allison Herren Lee has suggested the agency should help create standards for banks to release information about the climate-change risks that associated with their decisions to finance companies and their activities.
+SEC member Allison Herren Lee has suggested the agency should help create standards for banks to release information about the climate-change risks associated with their decisions to finance companies and their activities.

 In remarks earlier this month, Lee noted the growing consensus that climate change may present a systemic risk to financial markets.
 There is a need for complete, accurate and reliable information in order to assess that risk, she said, starting with public company disclosure and financial firm reporting.